 The challenge for me is that I enjoy helping people so I’ll need to curve how much I do that.
 I’ll need to stay reflective of what the person is offering in exchange for what they seek from me.
 Lessening my readiness to help will decrease the number of people who enter, and attempt to stay, in my life simply to take advantage of me or end up taking me for granted.

 I do believe any type of relationship or dynamic must be reciprocal to be healthy.
 Each person must have their wants and desires met, and it requires commitment and dedication from both of them.
 There may be times when things seem uneven.
 However, that’s the typical ebb and flow of relationships.
-As long as things are more balanced than are unbalanced, things should work on favorably for all persons involved.
+As long as things are more balanced than are unbalanced, things should work out favorably for all persons involved.

 The key is knowing when enough is enough; if something unsatisfactorily lingers on past the point you feel it should.
 The same goes in reverse.
 If you’re being indecisive or noncommittal, you can’t realistically expect the other person to endlessly wait for you to get yourself, thoughts, or emotions stabilized.
 If you need help, seek it from a professional versus potentially ruining an otherwise good relationship or dynamic.